 “I portray the struggles Tejana/Chicana women face in the contemporary moment by basing it on my own experience.
 These conflicts vary from identity, culture, language, class, race, body, and beauty.”

 Represento las dificultades que enfrentan las mujeres Tejana / Chicana en el momento contemporáneo basándome en mi propia experiencia.

 Estos conflictos varían sobre identidad, cultura, idioma, clase, raza, cuerpo y belleza.

 Garza, Alondra M

 Alondra Marisol Garza is a Tejana/Chicana artist.
-She was born in the Mexican side at the Rio Grande Valley borderlands of Mexico and South Texas.
-She later became a U.S. citizen, holding a double nationality as a Mexican American.
+She was born at the Rio Grande Valley borderlands of Mexico and South Texas, with a double nationality as a Mexican American.
 Her interdisciplinary art practice expresses the dualities of her bi-identity struggles.
-She holds a BFA degree in studio art at the University of Texas Rio Grande Valley.
-Currently, she is seeking her MFA in visual studies at the Minneapolis College of Art and Design.
+She holds a BFA degree in studio art from the University of Texas Rio Grande Valley, and an MFA in visual studies from the Minneapolis College of Art and Design.

 To look at the full CV, click on the DOWNLOAD button.